Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 #subsection("Keyboard Plugin")

 #subsubsection("Analysis of different environments")
-In this section, the implementation of the keyboard plugin is discussed.
+In this section, the implementation of the keyboard plugin on various environments are discussed.

 #subsubsubsection("Hyprland")
 The keyboard layouts in Hyprland are stored in a hypr.conf file, which is a